manognadeva/Healthcare-Expenditures/README.md

 - How has public sentiment toward the Affordable Care Act (ACA) changed over time?
 - What is the hidden cost of illegal drug use to the healthcare system?
 - Where is healthcare spending headed in the next decade?

+## 🛠️ Tools & Technologies

+**Flourish** – Developed dynamic, interactive visualizations including line charts, bar graphs, pictograms, and bubble charts to enhance engagement and storytelling impact.

+**Datawrapper** – Created clean, concise, and presentation-ready charts to support the narrative and convey key data insights effectively.

+**Google Sites** – Built a structured and intuitive website to guide users through the story, ensuring a seamless and engaging data storytelling experience.

+**Data Sources** – Utilized publicly available datasets from **CMS (Centers for Medicare & Medicaid Services)**, **KFF (Kaiser Family Foundation)**, and **RAND Corporation** research reports to ensure credibility and data accuracy.

 ## 📈 Key Insights from the Analysis